FabriFalasca/Linear-Response-and-Causal-Inference/README.md

 ### Synthetic
 In the main.ipynb notebook we show how to infer causality between a set of time series using the FDR formalism.
 In the notebook "explaining.ipynb" we provide step-by-steps examples explaining the formalism.

-These codes are general and can be used on other sets of time series.
-If you already have a set of time series and want to study their causal relationships, the code in this folder is whole you need.
+- These codes are general and can be used on other sets of time series.
+If you already have a set of time series and want to study their causal relationships, the code main.ipynb in this folder is all you need.

 ### Global_SST
 All codes to (a) dimensionality reduction and (b) causal inference of global sea surface temperature data.
 All results of the paper are reported in the notebook "main.ipynb".